Dani Massunguna

-Massunguna Alex Afonso (born May 1, 1986 in Benguela), better known as Dani Massunguna is an Angolan football defender who currently plays for Primeiro de Agosto.
+Alex Afonso Massunguna (born May 1, 1986, in Benguela), better known as Dani Massunguna is an Angolan football defender who currently plays for Primeiro de Agosto.

 Club career

-Dani Massunguna started his career at Primeiro de Agosto, when he was promoted from the youth team in 2002.
+Massunguna started his career at Primeiro de Agosto, when he was promoted from the youth team in 2002.
 He played three seasons for them in the Girabola before moving to Deportivo Huíla in 2005.
 He spent two seasons for them before moving to Primeiro de Maio.
 Dani only played for them for one season before moving back to his first club, Primeiro de Agosto.
 He is now an integral part of their first team, and his good performances led to an international call-up.

 International career

-Dani Massunguna was first called into the National Team in 2010 and has now gained 5 caps.
+Massunguna has so far won 50 caps for the Angolan national team.